aisabel/SWAPI-Postman/README.md

 </ul>

 <h2>Install</h2>
 <p>Postman application is open source software, a Javascript application designed to load test functional behavior.
 Postman's features simplify each step of building an API and streamline collaboration so you can create better APIs—faster.
-This repository is using version 7.26.0 The tool can be downloaded at: https://www.postman.com/downloads/</br>\
+The tool can be downloaded at: https://www.postman.com/downloads/</br>
 Postman test can be run from command line using node.js https://nodejs.org/es/
 </p>